NishantOmhare/real-estate-house-predictor-system-in-bengaluru-/README.md

 # real-estate-house-predictor-system-in-bengaluru-
-This Machine learning model predicts the value of real estate houses in Bengaluru on the basis of total area(total sq. feet ) ,total bedrooms(bhk) ,localities and predicts the price  of the houses with respect to these infromation
+This Machine learning model predicts the value of real estate houses in Bengaluru on the basis of total area(total sq. feet ) ,total bedrooms(bhk) ,localities and predicts the price  of the houses with respect to these information ,also it uses K fold cross validation technique